 To provide various network services, network applications utilize application layer protocols in order to function.
-For example, HTTP or HTTPS protocols are used to provide web surfing services, FTP protocol to provide file transfer services, SMTP protocol for email services, DNS for domain name directory services, TELNET for virtual terminal services, etc. All these protocols collectively form the application layer.
+For example, HTTP or HTTPS protocols are used to provide web surfing services, FTP protocol to provide file transfer services, SMTP protocol for email services, DNS for domain name directory services, Websocket for maintained bidirectional communication, TELNET for virtual terminal services, etc. All these protocols collectively form the application layer.

 The application layer also serves as a window for the application services to access the network, and to display the received data from the network to the user.

 The presentation layer is responsible for extracting and manipulating data obtained from the application layer, based on the required format to transmit over the network.
 The data from the application layer is usually in the form of characters and numbers, e.g. ASCII code.
 The presentation layer converts these characters and numbers to machine-understandable binary format e.g. EBCDIC code.
 This conversion process is called translation.